-- 5.2.5.1.4 (Reserved) - 5.2.5.1.5 Information concerning an operationally significant change in volcanic activity, a volcanic eruption and/or volcanic ash cloud shall, when reported by means of an ASHTAM, contain the information in the order shown in the ASHTAM Format in Appendix 5. - 5.2.5.1.6 When errors occur in a NOTAM, a NOTAM with a new number to replace the erroneous NOTAM shall be issued or the erroneous NOTAM shall be cancelled and a new NOTAM issued. - 5.2.5.1.7 When a NOTAM is issued which cancels or replaces a previous NOTAM, the series and number of the previous NOTAM shall be indicated. - 5.2.5.1.7.1 The series, location indicator and subject of both NOTAM shall be the same. - 5.2.5.1.8 Only one NOTAM shall be cancelled or replaced by a NOTAM. - 5.2.5.1.9 Each NOTAM shall deal with only one subject and one condition of the subject.

-Note: Guidance material concerning the combination of a subject and a condition of the subject in accordance with the NOTAM Selection Criteria is contained in Doc 8126.

-- 5.2.5.1.10 Each NOTAM shall be as brief as possible and so compiled that its meaning is clear without the need to refer to another document. - 5.2.5.1.11 Each NOTAM shall be transmitted as a single telecommunication message. - 5.2.5.1.12 A NOTAM containing permanent or temporary information of long duration shall carry appropriate AIP or AIP Supplement references. - 5.2.5.1.13 Location indicators included in the text of a NOTAM shall be those contained in Location Indicators (Doc 7910). - 5.2.5.1.13.1 In no case shall a curtailed form of such indicators be used. - 5.2.5.1.14 Where no ICAO location indicator is assigned to the location, its place name shall be entered in plain language, spelt in conformity with local usage, transliterated, when necessary, into the ISO Basic-Latin alphabet.
+- 5.2.5.1.6 When errors occur in a NOTAM, a NOTAM with a new number to replace the erroneous NOTAM shall be issued or the erroneous NOTAM shall be cancelled and a new NOTAM issued. - 5.2.5.1.7 When a NOTAM is issued which cancels or replaces a previous NOTAM, the series and number of the previous NOTAM shall be indicated. - 5.2.5.1.7.1 The series, location indicator and subject of both NOTAM shall be the same. - 5.2.5.1.8 Only one NOTAM shall be cancelled or replaced by a NOTAM. - 5.2.5.1.9 Each NOTAM shall deal with only one subject and one condition of the subject. - Note: Guidance material concerning the combination of a subject and a condition of the subject in accordance with the NOTAM Selection Criteria is contained in Doc 8126. - 5.2.5.1.10 Each NOTAM shall be as brief as possible and so compiled that its meaning is clear without the need to refer to another document. - 5.2.5.1.11 Each NOTAM shall be transmitted as a single telecommunication message. - 5.2.5.1.12 A NOTAM containing permanent or temporary information of long duration shall carry appropriate AIP or AIP Supplement references. - 5.2.5.1.13 Location indicators included in the text of a NOTAM shall be those contained in Location Indicators (Doc 7910). - 5.2.5.1.13.1 In no case shall a curtailed form of such indicators be used. - 5.2.5.1.14 Where no ICAO location indicator is assigned to the location, its place name shall be entered in plain language, spelt in conformity with local usage, transliterated, when necessary, into the ISO Basic Latin alphabet.